MatteoDoyen/Bicycle-Lane-Impact-Optimizer/README.md

 - the ids of the roads to improve
 - the impact each would have if improved

-To find wich road should be improved, the solution takes in :
+To find wich roads should be improved, the solution takes in :
 - a graph representing all the different roads and their connexions
 - a list of known paths used by cyclists